emipa606/CentralizedClimateControl/README.md

 Heating and Cooling is done by 1 unit, so reduces the need to build coolers and heaters.

 ** Outside (and Far away) Heat Exhaust: **
-The Heat Exhaust of the Climate Control units isn&apos;t located adjacent to rooms.
+The Heat Exhaust of the Climate Control units isn&amp;apos;t located adjacent to rooms.
 They are located far away from your rooms, thus allowing you to make adjacent rooms to fridge rooms.

 ** Air Network **
 There is a network-like resource (like electricity) which is generated and consumed which is further dictated by Efficiency of the Network.